 Best Time to Travel

-The best time for trekking to the Dhaulagiri circuit is during spring (March to May) and autumn (September to November).
+The best time for trekking to Lower Dolpa is during spring (March to May) and autumn (September to November).
 The temperature is moderate and guarantees amazing views throughout the trip.

 Date And Costs